VK6NX/Remote_ATU/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a project running in your environment follow these simple steps:
+1. Download and install * [MQTT](https://mosquitto.org/) for your OS.

 ### Prerequisites